How to Market an Event: 65 Event Marketing Tips from Insiders

 A well-planned promotional strategy is vital for a successful event.
-These event marketing tips will help you get the word out about your event, reach the right audience, and build buzz for your conference, trade show, or corporate event in the run-up to its launch.
+These event marketing tips and ideas will help you get the word out about your event, reach the right audience, and build buzz for your conference, trade show, or corporate event in the run-up to its launch.

 - An integrated marketing strategy is essential to maximize attendance and build buzz in the run-up to your event.